Protecting the Pi: Restricting SSH to the USB gadget

 Interfaces

-The system can ALLOW / DENY ssh on any network interface.
-We can create inbound firewall rules.
-The script below uses iptables / ip6tables to block ssh wireless traffic and leaving SSH enabled for wired connections.
-Some folks may wish to further disable SSH over hardwire ethernet connections.
+Linux lets us manage ssh by letting us configure port related ALLOW / DENY on all network interfaces.
+We can create inbound iptables firewall rules.
+The script below blocks ssh wireless traffic and leave SSH enabled for wired connections.
+It is based on iptables / ip6tables.
+Some folks may wish to disable SSH over specific hardwire ethernet connections.
+These are some of the standard Raspberry Pi network devices.

 Finding the Right Interface